gitlabhq/gitlabhq/doc/api/milestones.md

 + `title` (required) - The title of an milestone
 + `description` (optional) - The description of the milestone
 + `due_date` (optional) - The due date of the milestone

-Return values:

-+ `201 Created` on success and the new milestone
-+ `400 Bad Request` if the required attribute title is not given
-+ `401 Unauthorized` if user is not authenticated
-+ `404 Not Found` if project ID not found

 ## Edit milestone